AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 Table of contents

 Missed calls.
 Overloaded front desks.
 After-hours voicemails that never turn into appointments.
 These challenges are pushing more dental practices to explore AI dental receptionists that can answer phones, schedule appointments, and respond to patients around the clock.
+But AI dental receptionist HIPAA compliance has to come first.

 As soon as dentists start evaluating AI, one concern comes up immediately: